Kadavercian/whitecalc/README.md

 Installation
 ---

-Copy the contents of bin/Release directory into any directory you like (e.g. c:\whitecalc).
+Copy the contents of bin/Release directory into any directory you like (e.g. 'c:\whitecalc').
 Preferably (for fast execution under cmd) add this new directory to your PATH variable.
 (wondering how to do it? google it. http://goo.gl/Jw2uWP)